NMBURobotics/botanbot_sim/docs/running_project/index.rst

 **1. Interact with GUI**

-Select a world that you would like to run te robot in then Click on Start Gazebo Stand Alone, to start botanbot simulation.
+Select a world that you would like to run te robot in then Click on Start Gazebo Stand Alone to start botanbot simulation.
 Note that the Gazebo worlds we use are large, so your computer needs to have an dedicated GPU,it takes apprx.
 10 seconds for simulation to start in my case.
 After a while you should see Gazebo starting.